AquaSpoof/Autocomplete-Horrible/README.md

 ### 📥 How to download and install
 1. Go to the **[Releases](../../releases)** tab in this repository.
-2. Download the latest version of the `variable_api.d.ts` file.
+2. Download the latest version of the `horrible_api.d.ts` file.
 3. Drop the downloaded file into the same folder as your `.js` scripts.
 Your editor will automatically pick up the API.

 ---